Nova Smiles

 If you have concerns or questions about getting a filling, talk to your dentist.
 They can walk you through the procedure, explain why it’s necessary, and help put your mind at ease.
 Remember, your dental team is there to help you maintain your oral health, long before any pain starts.

-Ask the dentist to show you your x-rays and explain exactly where the decay is.
+Ask the dentist to show you your X-rays and explain exactly where the decay is.
 Some dentists might even take 3D scans and pictures that they can show you as well.